In big states, tiny counties, Trump attacking voting rules

 “Today there was a big problem in Philadelphia,” Trump said at the debate.
 “You know why?
 Because bad things happen in Philadelphia, bad things.”

-The next day, Trump’s son, Eric Trump, and other supporters tweeted a video apparently recorded by a member of the campaign as a Philadelphia election official expelled him from a city building.
+The next day, Trump’s son Eric and other supporters tweeted a video apparently recorded by a member of the campaign as a Philadelphia election official expelled him from a city building.
 “Now they are throwing poll watchers out of City Hall in Philly!”
 Eric Trump wrote.

 President Trump for months has cast doubt on the integrity of the U.S. voting system.
 His primary target has been mail ballots, which may be used by as many as half of all voters as people look to avoid crowded polling places.
 Trump has baselessly claimed they will lead to massive fraud.

-Trump’s campaign is now pushing to ensure intense scrutiny on those mail-in ballots as they are returned.
-In North Carolina, where Black voters were sending in a disproportionate number of ballots with errors, the Board of Elections settled a lawsuit with a voting rights group making it easier for voters to fix errors.
+Trump’s campaign is now pushing to ensure scrutiny on those mail-in ballots as they are returned.
+In North Carolina, where Black voters were sending in a disproportionate number of ballots with errors, the Board of Elections settled a lawsuit with a voting rights group making it easier for voters to fix mistakes.

-The board’s two Republicans quit in protest and the GOP sued to block the settlement.
+The board’s two Republicans quit in protest, and the GOP sued to block the settlement.
 North Carolina’s Democratic attorney general in court papers included a Trump campaign email to some local board of election members as an example of how he said the party was improperly undermining an official state directive.

-Says Trump campaign spokeswoman McDonald: “County board members need guidance on how to proceed in the wake of these unelected Democrats’ attempt to radically rewrite the law 40 days out from Election Day.”
+Says McDonald, the Trump campaign spokesperson: “County board members need guidance on how to proceed in the wake of these unelected Democrats’ attempt to radically rewrite the law 40 days out from Election Day.”

-On Thursday, the state board of elections, which has a Democratic majority, told counties to halt using the new cure method pending the outcome of court hearings this week and next.
+On Thursday, the state Board of Elections, which has a Democratic majority, told counties to halt using the new cure method pending the outcome of court hearings this week and next.

 Regardless of the outcome of the litigation, voting rights specialists were stunned at the Trump campaign’s step.

-Note: This story has been corrected t show that litigation over Pennsylvania’s poll watcher law was in federal court, not U.S. Supreme Court.